-Add a new user.
+Add a new Add a new user.

 Title First name Last name

 Anna Alster

-User name User name
+User name

 anna

-CANCEL ADVANCED NEXT
+CANCEL ADVANCED BACK NEXT

 Fig. 6.1: Creating a user in the UMC module Users

 With Next, the Users module shows the third page as in Fig. 6.2, where you can define the initial password.